Use this setting to switch the status bar visibility on and off.

 At this time, rendering high-resolution images is an experimental feature.
 Memory management errors may occur especially if the device does not have at least 3GB of RAM.
 For maximum resolution 4096x4096, it is recommended to use a device with Android 9+ and 4GB of RAM.

-After restarting, the app automatically changes the resolution from high custom to 100% and the message is displayed.
+After restarting, if the resolution is set to custom and image size (px number) is higher than 125% of full screen size (width * height), the app automatically changes the resolution 100% and the message is displayed.

 WARNING: High resolution may significantly slow down image rendering.